|William C. Rickle, SJ

 - The University has determined that it is an applicable large employer as defined by the PPACA subject to the Employer Shared Responsibility provisions under section 4980H of the Internal Revenue Code and must offer affordable health coverage that provides a minimum level of coverage to our full-time employees and their dependents.

-- The University has determined that it will utilize two (2) standard measurement periods of six (6) months each, the first beginning January 1 and ending June 30 and the second beginning July 1 and ending December 31.
+- The University has determined that it will utilize one (1) standard measurement period of twelve (12) months, beginning January 1 and ending December 31.
 Employees' who average thirty (30) hours per week or one-hundred thirty (130) hours per month during the measurement period will be considered full-time and eligible for health care benefits.
 Two methods will be used to determine eligibility:

 - Hours worked per month for each month of the measurement period, totaled, and divided by 6 or